The UK's Best Green Energy Suppliers in 2022

 Are the best green energy suppliers more expensive?

-Your bill could actually work out cheaper or the same if you switch to a renewable energy tariff.
+Whilst you mught think it's an expensive option, changing to a renewable energy tariff will cause global warming and climate change to slow down, and your bill could actually work out cheaper, or at worst stay the same if you switch to a renewable energy tariff.
 Switching to renewable energy doesn’t mean you’re going to be spending any more than you would on a gas and electricity tariff produced by fossil fuels.
 In fact, some of the best green energy suppliers are among the cheapest energy providers on the market.

 To prove this, we ran an energy comparison based on a typical three-bedroom household with average energy consumption.
 Our results found that some of the cheapest dual fuel tariffs available today are green energy plans.